Khawlab23/reason-based-refusal-eval/README.md

 ### Method

-A scoped-down, safer version of the paper's car-sales scenario (the mildest of their three — the racial-discrimination scenario wasn't reused here, since deliberately eliciting discriminatory content isn't something to replicate casually even for legitimate evaluation purposes, and isn't necessary to test this specific question).
+A scoped-down, safer version of the paper's car-sales scenario (the mildest of their three, the racial-discrimination scenario wasn't reused here, since deliberately eliciting discriminatory content isn't something to replicate casually even for legitimate evaluation purposes, and isn't necessary to test this specific question).